TNO/pyfastwell/docs/theory/aemmodel/aem_model.md

 The method of Egberts et al. (2013) allows to incorporate an anisotropic permeability field.
-In addition additional images are included to enforce spatial constrains in flow (i.e. no flow barriers).
-The AEM also allows to be extended to incorporate frictional losses in the right hand side based on the solution for .
+It also allows to be extended to incorporate frictional losses in the solution; this has not been implemented.
-This requires an iterative solution and needs to model the exact well segment pressure.
-Please note that the solution is in 3D is based a single reference  well pressure  and  relative to the ambient pressure, and neglects potential vertical variation in pressure in the well bore compared to the ambient reservoir pressure.
+The current solution in 3D is based a single reference well pressure relative to the ambient pressure, and neglects potential vertical variation in pressure in the wellbore compared to the ambient reservoir pressure.
 This is considered a valid  assumption for geothermal reservoirs.

 ## Benchmark